 Transcript of the interview made by the researcher in New York, in August of 1995.
 It is approved and edited by Lynne Kanter.

-In 1982 I took pictures at the Plexus performance space in Chelsea and I was the first to document Plexus events on an ongoing basis and following Plexus on the Lower East Side and then in Rome.
-In 1985 I performed in the multilayered Plexus event Goya Time.
-Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking polaroid photos of what was happening on stage.
-In the early 80's I continued to experiment with photo self layered Plexus event Goya Time.
-Since 1986 I created a kind of iconic Marilyn Monroe character. "performing" and taking polaroid photos of what was happening on stage.
-In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall performances where I made photos of the photos in the photos of previous events in which were other photo in the photos, etc. This led to a polaroid book collaboration with Sandro who started to "play" with the all the polaroids, creating a kind of art altar installation.
-My experience in Plexus during the 80's was a receiving of energy connection within a world wide group.
-Plexus gave a broader context and a deeper meaning to my artistic endeavors than they had in isolation.
+In 1982 I took pictures at the Plexus performance Kanter describes Plexus space in Chelsea and I was the first to document Plexus events on an ongoing basis and following compressionist process of taking Plexus on the Lower East Side and then in Rome. "photos in the photos" of Plexus In 1985 I performed in the multilayered Plexus event Goya Time. participants holding photos of Since 1986 I created a kind of iconic Marilyn Monroe character, "performing" and taking other Plexus evenrs, or of the polaroid photos of what was happening on stage.
+In the early 80's I continued to experiment with same people but of other events, photo self layered Plexus event Goya Time.
+Since 1986 I created a kind of iconic Marilyn holding photos of preview events, Monroe character, "performing" and taking polaroid photos of what was happening on stage. and creating new art operatic In the early 80's I continued to portraits, often using mirrors, which led to the Plexus recall forms which are characteristic performances where I made photos of the photos in the photos of previous events in which were features of the Plexus other photo in the photos, etc. This led to a polaroid book collaboration with Sandro who "compressionist" art process started to "play" with the all the polaroids, creating a kind of art altar installation. which was theorized by Lenny My experience in Plexus during the 80's was a receiving of energy connection within a world Horowitz in the middle of the wide group.
+Plexus gave a broader context and a deeper meaning to my artistic endeavors than 80's.
+Kanter also points out how they had in isolation.
 Suddenly, I was less isolated in the world.
-To my mind, the world became more fragmented in the 90's age of Intenet.
+To my mind, the world Plexus experience increased her became more fragmented in the 90's age of Intenet. artistic awareness of being part of a collective art effort which turned into an healing art process and a release of energy from art.